 You can arrange this ahead of time through a tour company, or alternatively you can try your luck at bartering with a local cyclo driver (you can often find them waiting outside the water puppet theatre).

-Just ask your hotel concierge or a tour guide to recommend a fair price so you know where to begin bartering!
+If you do plan on picking up a local cyclo, be sure to ask your hotel concierge or a tour guide to recommend a fair price so you know where to begin bartering!